-Variable Air Volume System (VAV System): A mechanical HVAC system capable of serving multiple zones which controls the temperature maintained in a zone by controlling the amount of heated or cooled air supplied to the zone.
+Variable Air Volume System (VAV System): A mechanical HVAC system capable of serving multiple zones which control the temperature maintained in a zone by controlling the amount of heated or cooled air supplied to the zone.

-Vectors: Organisms that carry disease causing pathogens.
+Vectors: Organisms that carry disease-causing pathogens.
 At landfills rodents, flies, and birds are the main vectors that spread pathogens beyond the landfill site.

 Ventilation: The process of supplying or removing air by natural or mechanical means to or from any space.
 Such air may or may not have been conditioned or treated.